 Early studies suggest that treating H. pylori infection with antibiotics can reduce the risk of stomach cancer, although further research is necessary.

-If a person receives diagnosis and treatment before stomach cancer spreads, the 5-year survival rate is 68%.
-If the cancer metastasizes into deeper tissues in the stomach, this reduces to 31%.
+If cancer metastasizes into deeper tissues in the stomach, this rate falls to